 When Hungary is mentioned, most people think of its breathtakingly beautiful capital, Budapest.
 And there are few on this planet who, after a face-to-face encounter with this seductress, have walked away unaffected.
 But to love the city and discard the country is a great tragedy.
 This proud and ancient nation’s charms can be witnessed throughout the land.
-It boasts fairytale-like castles and palaces, 2000 year old Roman ruins and churches that could inspire the most ungodly to prayer.
+It boasts fairytale-like castles and palaces, 2000-year-old Roman ruins and churches that could inspire the most ungodly to pray.

-This modest, land-locked country might not be large, but it is quite geographically diverse.
+This modest, land-locked country might not be large, but it’s geographically diverse.
 It has various distinct landscapes and the climate can vary a lot.
-The country has long warm summers, when the temperature can reach above 30 Celsius.
-January is the coldest month with temperatures around 0 Celsius.
-However, occasionally winters can get seriously cold, especially in the northern areas, with temperatures reaching far below 0.
+The country has long warm summers when the temperature can reach above 30 degrees celsius.
+January is the coldest month with temperatures around 0 degrees celsius.
+However, winters can get seriously cold, especially in the northern areas, with temperatures reaching far below 0.
 The mountainous areas are mainly found in the north where winter sports are very popular, but a large part of the country is covered by the Great Plains which are located in the central and eastern region and are generally flat and rolling.

 Teaching English in Hungary